 If you have any issues with your map, please don't hesitate to reach out to us at firstname.lastname@example.org.

 Draw the Lines has a separate competition for state legislative maps.
-DTL plans to award a total of four $500 prizes i.e. the two best entries in each of the state House and state Senate categories.
+DTL will award two (2) $1,000 grand prizes and (2) $500 2nd place prizes in the state legislative competition, one each for the State House and State Senate categories.

 You will then return to this page, and enter your details in this form.

 Just as in the DTL congressional competition, you will declare which values you tried to represent in your map.